 Do you rent a home or apartment?
-Your landlord’s insurance policy may cover their property, but it won’t protect yours.
+Your landlord’s insurance policy may cover their property, but it won’t protect yours as a tenant.
 A disaster could strike at any time, and you’d be on the hook to pay for any costs.
-Renters insurance protects you from these potentially devastating disasters.
+Renters insurance coverage protects you from these potentially devastating disasters.

-A renters insurance policy will cover you from a lot.
+Renters insurance comes in handy for many situations tenants encounter.
 Above all, it’ll take care of damage to your personal belongings and protect you from liability.
-You may also receive coverage for any additional living expenses you rack up if your home is unlivable after a disaster.
-It’s common for landlords to require you to buy renters insurance, but it isn’t a state requirement.
+You may also receive coverage for any additional living expenses you rack up if your rental is unlivable after a disaster.
+It’s common for landlords to require you to buy coverage, but it isn’t a state requirement.

-When you rent from a landlord, you won’t be part of their homeowners insurance policy.
-Their home insurance only covers the structure of the house and any of their belongings.
-This means that your landlord’s policy won’t cover anything that you have inside the rental unit.
+When you rent from a landlord, you won’t be included in their homeowners policy because it only covers the structure of the building and any of their personal possessions.
+This means that your landlord’s coverage won’t cover anything that you have inside the rental unit.
 Renters insurance protects you and your belongings from disasters that could strike at any moment.

-Technically, renters insurance is a type of homeowners policy.
-A renters policy usually refers to homeowners form HO-9.
-Renters insurance just doesn’t include the physical structure of where you live.
+Technically, renters is a type of home insurance policy.
+It usually refers to homeowners form HO-9.
+It just doesn’t include the physical structure of where you live.

-Your renters insurance policy will only cover damages that certain “perils” cause.
-There are about 16 perils that insurance companies cover.
+Your policy only covers damages that certain “perils” cause.
+There are about 16 perils that homeowners insurance providers cover.

-Renters policies are made up of a few different coverages.
+Tenant policies are made up of a few different coverages.
 Each type of coverage protects you from something different.
-For instance, liability protection covers you from damages that you or household members cause.
+For instance, liability protection covers you from damages that you or your household members cause.
 On the other hand, personal belongings coverage will cover your items no matter where they are.

 Renters insurance is a smart move for any person who rents a unit from a landlord.
 It helps shield you from damages that can ruin your bank account.
-Like homeowners insurance, states won’t require you to have a renters policy.
+Like homeowners, states won’t require that tenants have this coverage.
 But you may still need it.
-Below are some instances where you may need to buy renters insurance:

 Your Landlord Requires It

-It’s common for landlords to require you to buy a renters insurance policy.
+It’s common for landlords to require renters insurance.
 They do this because they want to protect themselves from possible disputes and liabilities.
-Without a renters insurance policy, some tenants try to sue their landlords for damages to their belongings.
+Without coverage, some tenants try to sue the property owner for damages to their belongings.

-You don’t have a choice if your landlord requires you to buy renters insurance.
+You don’t have a choice if your landlord requires that tenants purchase renters insurance coverage.
 They’re legally within their rights to ask you to buy it.
 Normally, this will be a condition that your landlord lists before you sign off on the lease.

 You Can’t Afford to Pay for Damages Out of Pocket

 For some people, renters insurance isn’t just a good idea, it’s a necessity.
-If damages to your personal belongings would financially ruin you, you should buy renters insurance.
+If damages to your personal belongings would financially ruin you, you should buy it.
 It’s too big of a risk to avoid buying it.
-Keep in mind that a renters policy can also protect you from expensive liability damages and lawsuits.
+Keep in mind that a policy can also protect you from expensive liability damages and lawsuits.

-Renters insurance protects you from a lot of random disasters.
+A Form HO-9, or renters insurance, policy protects you from a lot of random disasters.
 A standard policy includes at least three major coverages.
-Here’s what you can expect a renters policy to cover:
+Here’s what you can expect it to cover:

 - Personal belongings coverage.
 This covers damages to your personal items.
 It’ll cover them whether they’re in your rental unit or not.
 It’s best to keep an inventory of your items by using a written checklist.
 This will be helpful if you ever need to make a claim.